SAP-samples/teched2023-DA161/exercises/ex3/README.md

 You have already created a story and added widgets to a responsive page.
 Now you can use responsive rule to adjust their size and position to the device.

-You can create a copy of the story TBD and Open in Edit Mode
+You can create a copy of the story "Exercise 3.3 - Mobile Responsive Design Rules" and Open in Edit Mode, if not done as part of getStarted

 1. To add a lane , Right click or Select ... and Add lane Below
    <br>![](/exercises/ex3/Images/33img1.png)<br><br><br>